Napoleon at War: Reception

 In the December 1975 issue of Airfix Magazine, Bruce Quarrie noted that "Despite the popularity of the Napoleonic period with miniature figure wargamers, board gamers interested in this period have not been particularly well served up till now. so these games are particularly welcome."
 He commented that the rules were "extremely simple", but found issues with historical accuracy, saying "Unfortunately, as with other Napoleonic board games, Napoleon at War does not accurately re-create the tactical capabilities and restrictions of the time, and the more ingenious player will probably wish to improve the game by devising rules for flank and rear attacks."
 Quarrie concluded, "Overall verdict — a good one for beginners because it is easy to learn and play, but lacking the detail necessary for accurate historical simulations."

+In Issue 2 of Perfidious Albion, Charles Vasey noted that the various "quadrigames" published by SPI "do not show up much difference from one period to another.
+The basic game mechanics force a Napoleonic marshal to fight in the same way as a Russian tank commander, or Robert E. Lee."
+Regarding Napoleon at War, Vasey had issues with the Combat Results Table, pointing out that an attacker had more chance of taking heavy casualties while fighting with a 3 to 1 advantage than if the attacker were fighting an equal sized force.
+As Vasey noted, "This seems the wrong way round to me."

 In a 1976 poll conducted by SPI to determine the most popular board wargames in North America, Napoleon at War was rated very highly, placing 23rd out of 202 games.
 All of the individual games also rated very well in the poll: Jena-Auerstadt placed a very popular 7th, Wagram was 15th, The Battle of Nations was tied with its parent game for 23rd, and Marengo was 44th.

 In the 1977 book The Comprehensive Guide to Board Wargaming, editor Nicholas Palmer called the game a "Highly successful Quad," noting that "The high rating [in the SPI poll] is impressive."
 In the same book, Charles Vasey also reviewed each of the games individually: